helmutgranda/advanced-javascript-fundamentals-notes/egghead-course-notes/05_javascript-understanding-the-difference-between-prototype-and-__proto__-in-javascript.md

 _Why does the `prototype` property exist if we already have __proto__?_
 _What purpose does `prototype` serve?_

-This `prototype` property is not used in the prototype chain look-up if we were to dot onto the foo function when looking up a property.
+This `prototype` property is not used in the prototype chain look-up if we were to dot into the foo function when looking up a property.

 `__proto__` is also automatically created when a function is created and that is what JavaScript will use to look up methods it doesn't find immediately.

-[1:35] With that in mind, let's take this one step further.
-The .prototype property object that lives on every function except arrow functions is what becomes the dunder proto value object when the new keyword is used against the function.

-[1:50] As we see here, we added a test property to the automatically created .prototype object that lives on the foo function object.
-Whenever the new keyword is used, a new object is created.
-The .prototype object that lives in the function the new keyword is called against becomes the next-in-line dunder proto object of the new object created from the new keyword.

 ##
 ```js